hayj/WebCrawler/README.md

 ## Features

- * Use concurrency to request web pages in parallel with multiple *Selenium* instances.
+ * Use concurrency to request web pages in parallel with multiple *Selenium* instances or http requests (through the *requests* lib).
  * Easy usage through callback functions (for events when the page is loaded, when an url failed...)
  * Auto page checking (take care of pages duplicates (with [DomainDuplicate](https://github.com/hayj/DomainDuplicate)) across pages of a same domain to detect "captcha pages" or invalid pages).
 It exploit all features of the [WebBrowser](https://github.com/hayj/WebBrowser) library.
  * Exploit *Selenium* (instead of *requests* for most crawler libraries like [Scrapy](https://scrapy.org/)).
 It makes it slower but we can execute javascript and use all *Selenium* features. *Chrome* and *PhantomJS* are both compatible.